mohit5783/InsuraReact/README.md

 ## Security - Securing the Home Page:

-To secure the home page, I have implemented the following measures:
+To secure the home page from unauthorized access, the project utilizes authentication through `authActions` and `authReducers`.
+Users can log in using their Google account or enter the email & password, and only authenticated users can access the home page.
+The authentication process ensures that only authorized users can view and interact with the portal's features.

 - Implemented authentication and authorization mechanisms to restrict access to authorized users only.
 - Secured login system with proper user authentication.